Daily High to Daily Low: Is It Safe to Buy ONEOK Inc. (OKE)?

 OKE’s Market Performance

-OKE stocks went up by 1.07% for the week, with a monthly jump of 25.66% and a quarterly performance of 45.02%, while its annual performance rate touched -44.59%.
-The volatility ratio for the week stands at 3.71% while the volatility levels for the past 30 days are set at 4.27% for ONEOK Inc..
-The simple moving average for the period of the last 20 days is 7.75% for OKE stocks with a simple moving average of 31.49% for the last 200 days.
+OKE stocks went down by -6.49% for the week, with a monthly jump of 17.20% and a quarterly performance of 57.42%, while its annual performance rate touched -49.16%.
+The volatility ratio for the week stands at 3.39% while the volatility levels for the past 30 days are set at 4.03% for ONEOK Inc..
+The simple moving average for the period of the last 20 days is -1.36% for OKE stocks with a simple moving average of 26.55% for the last 200 days.

 Analysts’ Opinion of OKE